 Gum treatment involves the removal of plaque from around the surfaces and roots of teeth to provide a healthy environment, reduce gum inflammation and prevent bone support loss.
 We usually carry it out over a number of sessions, during which we’ll also give the patient additional tools, techniques and skills to help improve their oral care at home.

 The cost of treating gum infection will depend on the severity of the patient’s gum condition on presentation.
 Simple cases may only require a few sessions.
 Where more sessions are needed, costs will be higher.
-We will give you a full cost estimate for your whole treatment plan following your initial consultation.
+We will give you a full cost estimate for your whole treatment plan following your initial assessment.

-A hygienist is a specially trained clinician who helps with improving the patient’s dental and gum health.
+A hygienist is a specifically trained clinician who helps with improving the patient’s dental and gum health.
 The hygienist is likely to work with the patient to help improve their home care.
 Hygienist will also thoroughly remove plaque from around the patient’s tooth surfaces.

 The success of dental implant treatment, and gum treatment very much depends on effective and thorough oral hygiene.
 In certain circumstances, we cannot proceed without the patient seeing a hygienist.
 Long-term studies have also shown that implants with the longest life reside in healthy, plaque free mouths.
 Regular maintenance with the hygienist allows this.